This re-post from 12/10 is dedicated to my beloved nephew Jeremy, because I miss him.

 We work hard to shield kids from all things bad.
-In the process, though, we rob them of opportunities for self protection.
+In the process, though, we rob them of opportunities to learn to cope with adversity.

 I wish I'd been given an umbrella, one that I could use in the sun or rain.